MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ---

-When installing the Z motor, attach your belt loosely around your leadscrew pulley and then slide your Z motor in at an angle.
+When installing the Z motor, attach your belt loosely around your lead-screw pulley and then slide your Z motor in at an angle.

 ![](../img/z_axis_assembly/y_axis_step_70.png){: .shadow}